top of page

 Apply what you learned in this chapter and use a meme generator to create a meme that expresses your thoughts and feelings about some of the key ideas of media literacy.
 Post and share your meme to your social network using the #MLAction hashtag.

-WHY IS MEDIA LITERACY RELEVANT TO YOU?
+ON WHY MEDIA LITERACY MATTERS

 Reflect on one or more of the reasons why media literacy matters to you.
 Use the video reflection tool Flipgrid to consider these questions as you plan your informal extemporaneous response: